osinenkop/regelum-playground/README.md

 ```

 <!-- TOC --><a name="pd-controller-for-inverted-pendulum-with-motor-dynamics"></a>
-### PD controller for inverted pendulum with motor dynamics
+### PD controller for Pendulum with motor dynamics

 ```shell
 python run.py policy=motor_pd system=pendulum_with_motor --interactive --fps=10